lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 (57 pages)

 The main ideas are easy to phrase and difficult to practice.
-How to act on the ideas is the difficult part, which Holiday fails to present.
+How to act on the ideas would be the interesting part, which Holiday fails to present.
-The book is filled with cherry-picked twisted stories (mostly about white men) which might seem inspiring, but are not actionable.
+The book is filled with cherry-picked twisted stories (mostly about white men) which might seem inspiring, but are unrelatable.
-Most of the examples are unrelatable, you are not a US president, nor a Fortune 500 CEO, nor a World War 2 general.
-What they supposedly did in certain situations decades or centuries ago is irrelevant for your choices.

 ## Survivorship bias everywhere